energywebfoundation/origin/docs/certificate-guides/blockchain-inbox.md

  Certificates in this inbox are not active on the exchange.
 Certificates must be in the Blockchain Inbox in order to be:

-1. Deposited onto the exchange (at which point they are in [Exchange Inbox](./exchange-inbox.md),in the custody of the platform administrator and can be posted for sale)
+1. Deposited onto the exchange (at which point they are in [Exchange Inbox](./exchange-inbox.md), in the custody of the platform administrator and can be posted for sale)
 2. Retired for sustainability reporting
 3. Transferred to another blockchain account address